ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/measures.md

 }
 ```

-A basic field for adding information when creating a `values` object in new measure column definitions is the `label` field, which serves as the title of the measure.
+A basic field for adding information to measures when creating a `values` object in new measure column definitions is the `label` field, which serves as the title of the measure.
 Note that this is optional if the measure is reusing or extending an existing column definition.
 (If the `from_existing` field is populated.)

 An optional field that can be used to give more detail to the measure is `description`.
 This is not required in any scenario, but helps provide more information about the measure if wanted, in a longer free-text form that can go into more detail than a label.